Water-Melon/Melon/docs/book/en/melang.md

 Description: Create a script task.
 The meaning of the parameters is as follows:

 - `lang` script management structure, created by `mln_lang_new`.
 Once created, this task will be managed by this structure.
+- `alias`: An alias for the script task.
+Set to `NULL` if not needed.
 - `type` Type of script task code: `M_INPUT_T_FILE` (file), `M_INPUT_T_BUF` (string).
 - `data` This parameter has different meanings depending on the `type`.
 When it is a file, this parameter is the file path; when it is a string, this parameter is a code string.
 - `udata` user-defined structure, generally used for third-party library function implementation and `handler` to obtain the task return value.